 Tiny homes can be built on permanent foundations or trailers so that they may be moved from one location to another.

 Comparing Tiny Homes to Traditional Homes

 According to an analysis of 2,600 tiny homes by the home services platform Porch.com, the average tiny home size is 225 square feet.
-Data from the National Association of Realtors suggests that the typical home purchased in 2020 was 1,900 square feet with three bedrooms and two bathrooms.
-This indicates that the average tiny house is over 8x smaller than a typical home.
+Data from the U.S. Census Bureau suggests that the typical home purchased in 2022 was 2,383 square feet.
+This indicates that the average tiny house is over 10x smaller than a typical home.

 Since many owners like the ability to move their tiny homes, it's common for folks to own a home with the maximum possible dimensions that still allows them to move it without a permit.
 The maximum allowable size for a tiny house on a trailer is 8.5' wide, 40' long, and 13.5' high.
 Homes that match this size have a livable area of around 320 square feet.

 The Tiny Home Market

 Technavio produced a market research report that indicates the worldwide tiny homes market may increase by $3.57 billion from 2021 to 2026 with a compound annual growth rate of 4.45%, with North America accounting for 59% of the growth.

 How Many Tiny Houses are There in The U.S.?

 It's challenging to determine the number of tiny homes in the U.S. today.
 Many people who adopt the tiny living lifestyle choose to live off the grid and are unlikely to participate in polls and registries.
 GoDownsize, a blog about tiny living, used data from tiny home sales and constructions from certified builders to estimate that there are around 10,000 tiny homes in the U.S. today.

 All signs point to the growing popularity of tiny homes.
 In fact, interest in them is gaining momentum.